habibcilmd-cardiologist/dr-cil/content/en/services/ablation/index.md

 {{< /alert >}}

 Catheter ablation is a minimally invasive procedure used to treat heart rhythm disorders (arrhythmias).
 In this procedure, radiofrequency or cryotherapy is applied to abnormal heart tissue causing the arrhythmia, providing permanent treatment.
-Interventional cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in arrhythmia ablation.

 ## What is Catheter Ablation?